spirit-js/spirit/docs/request.md

 A request always has the following properties: port, host, ip, url, method, protocol, scheme, headers, query.
 See the [API doc](https://github.com/spirit-js/spirit/blob/master/docs/api/request-response-map.md#request-map) for more info.

-More properties can be added to the request (usually through middleware, such as a 'body').
+More properties can be added to the request (usually through middleware, such as a 'body'). `spirit-router` also adds the property 'param' to request.
+More on this in [Defining Routes](defining-routes.md).

 Sometimes you might need the request or `req` object for a route, which you can also inject it in: